cypress-io/cypress-documentation/content/api/commands/intercept.md

 #### Asserting on a request

-You can use the request handler callback to make an assertion on the Intercepted Request Object before it is sent.
+You can use the request handler callback to make an assertion on the [intercepted request object][req] before it is sent.

 ```js
 // match requests to create a user